Skip to Content

 Why platform-funded transfers?
 We support coupons and promotional discounts, which means the seller payout can differ from the buyer’s charge amount.
 With source_transaction, the transfer is capped at the charge amount.
 Platform-funded transfers have no such limitation.

 Trade-off: Platform-funded transfers make funds immediately available to the connected account (the seller).
-This is why the settlement delay is critical — it prevents instant fund extraction in fraud scenarios.
+This is why the release floor is critical — it prevents instant fund extraction in fraud scenarios on freshly-created orders.

 When Can Funds Be Released?

-Only certain order statuses allow fund release, and the settlement delay must have passed:
+Only certain order statuses allow fund release, and payoutEligibleAt must be in the past:

 StatusCan release?Why